 Extension of Candidacy.
-Each semester the Graduate Student Services Advisor will inform each student whose candidacy will end that semester that her/his candidacy will end that semester.
+If candidacy is about to lapse, a student may request an extension.
 It is the responsibility of each student to consult with her/his dissertation chair or co-chairs and determine if a request for an extension will be supported.
-If an extension request is warranted, the student will work with the Graduate Student Services Advisor to initiate the appropriate Grad Exception form through cal central and attach a letter requesting an extension of candidacy from the Graduate Division.
+If an extension request is warranted, the student will work with the Graduate Student Services Advisor to initiate the appropriate Grad Exception form through CalCentral and attach a letter requesting an extension of candidacy from the Graduate Division.

 Termination of Candidacy.
 After two years of lapsed candidacy and no dissertation in sight, candidacy will be terminated.
 Once terminated, candidacy may be reinstated only through completion of another Qualifying Examination.